-Consequence Category Description 0 None Not likely to result in environmental damage.
+Vulnerability Category Description 0 None Not likely to result in environmental damage.
 1 Minor Could cause localized and reversible damage.
-Quick clean up possible.
+Quick clean upossible.
 2 Moderate Could cause major but reversible damage.
 Full clean up difficult.
 3 Severe Could cause irreversible environmental damage.
 Full clean up not possible.

-Business/Financial Impact that have a negative economic consequences of a hazard.
+Business/Financial Impact that have a negative economic consequence of a hazard.